Electrostasy/dots/README.md

 ## deimos

-The host [deimos] is a Raspberry Pi Zero 2 W, currently unused.
+The host [deimos] is a Raspberry Pi Zero 2 W, used for controlling the Original Prusa MK3S+ 3D printer flashed with Klipper firmware.
+It serves a Mainsail web interface for remote monitoring and management of the 3D printer.

 [deimos]: ./hosts/deimos/default.nix